elizahalcyon/Codesmith/README.md

-Homework assignments for Codesmith's JavaScript Basics class
+Homework assignments and challenges for Codesmith's JavaScript classes